chrismytton/chrismytton.github.io/_posts/2019-09-29-septembers-books-and-links.md

 **[Chutneys For Relishing (1996)](https://www.independent.co.uk/arts-entertainment/chutneys-for-relishing-1310363.html)**

 Came across this while writing yesterdays post about [chutney]({% post_url 2019-09-28-chutney %}).
-I didn't realise that what I consider "traditional" chutney was actually a realtively recent invention trying to mimic the fresh chutneys in India.
+I didn't realise that what I consider "traditional" chutney was actually a relatively recent invention trying to mimic the fresh chutneys in India.

 > Those who ate [chutney] back in Britain soon became addicted.
 There being no mangoes, tamarind or limes, English cooks did their best with apples, onions and vinegar, adding dried fruit such as sultanas, raisins and dates, and even marrow (spiked with ginger powder) to mimic ginger preserves.

 **[Eight tips for burning wood](https://jotul.com/int/guides/eight-tips-for-burning-wood)**

-We've recently had a woodburner installed, so I've been re-kindling my interest in fires.
+We've recently had a wood-burner installed, so I've been re-kindling my interest in fires.

 ## Programming